Browser SSH Terminal Web UI

 - Customer support — Provide temporary shell access to support engineers via session tokens.

-No SSH client needed — full terminal right in the dashboard.
+No local SSH client needed — full terminal right in the dashboard.
+Requires an SSH server on the target machine.

 Open Dashboard TCP & SSH →